momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 - **Adds a new North Arrow to the layout** ![](Pictures/pt2unit3_9.png)

 4. Let's add our Map to the map layout.
 On the left toolbar, click on the **Adds a new Map to the Layout** button.
 Your pointer will turn into a cross.
 Left-click and drag a rectangle of appropriate size within your page layout.
 Make sure to leave enough room in your page for a **title** and **created by/data source** section, but make sure your rectangle is big enough to contain cartographic elements such as the **scale bar, north arrow, and legend**.

 ![](Pictures/pt2unit3_3.png).

+5. To add a title for your map, click on the **Adds a new Label to the layout** button.
+Left-click and drag a rectangle above your Map location.
+On the right-hand side in **Item Properties panel**, type *Student/Teacher ratio by high income/poverty ratios in St. Louis* under **Label**.

+6. Let's justify the font and alignment of the text.
+To change the size of the font, click on **Font** which is under **Appearance**.
+Change the font size to 28.
+A little bit below **Font**, you will see the **Horizontal Alignment** option.
+Click on **Center**.

+7. Another neccessary cartographic element is the legend.
+Click on the **Adds a new Legend to the layout** button.
+Left-click and drag a rectangle to the right of St. Louis city.
+We need to clean up the legend items so they can be more clear to those who look at the map.

+8. In the **Item Properties** panel, scroll to the **Legend Items** section.
+Double-click on **stl_schools** and rename the Layer **Student-to-Teacher Ratio**.
+Double-click on **stl_bg** and rename it **Block Groups**.
+We need to express each **% of Individuals with an Income/Poverty Ratio over Two** legend item by percentages.
+Change the legend items to reflect this by double-clicking on each legend item.

+9. To get rid of **stl_blck_grp_table**, go back to your QGIS window and right-click on **stl_blck_group_table**.
+Right-click and select **Remove layer...**.
+The layer is removed from the legend as a result.